-The College of Behavioral & Social Sciences (BSOS), in collaboration with the School of Public Policy, has developed a joint bachelors/master (BA/MPP) degree program for undergraduate students.
+The College of Behavioral & Social Sciences (BSOS), in collaboration with the School of Public Policy, has developed a joint bachelors/master (Bach/MPP) degree program for undergraduate students.
 This program allows qualified UMD undergraduate students to earn their bachelors degree in one of the many BSOS majors and their master degree in public policy.

 Once admitted to the program, students spend their junior year completing most of the undergraduate general education requirements and major requirements.
 Assuming they meet the requirements to progress, including maintaining at least a 3.5 undergraduate GPA, they take graduate-level public policy courses in the next two years.

 Up to 18 credits of these courses may count toward both the bachelors and master degrees.
 This is the maximum number of graduate level, public policy credits that can be taken by undergraduate students and be applied to the public policy graduate program.
 The remaining 30 credits of graduate course work must be taken as a graduate student.
 This allows students to complete both degrees in five years.

 Please Note: BSOS students are limited to only 3 PLCY grad courses per semester.